cardstack/cardstack-documentation/guides/release/card-sdk/schema.md

 You can think of these as "full size" vs "thumbnail size."

 For example, you may want a card's title to show up every time it is displayed, but not its description.
-You could make that happen by either checking or un-checking the option for that field when working in Schema mode, or you could modify the `csFieldSets` property directly if you are working in [dev mode](./index/).
+You could make that happen by either checking or unchecking the option for that field when working in Schema mode, or you could modify the `csFieldSets` property directly if you are working in [dev mode](./index/).

 _Coming soon:_ You will be able to drop any card into another card as a field!
 The "embedded" layout will play an important role.